-Leading the pack is the Budget Checking Account, a non-interest earning account with a minimum initial deposit and maintaining balance of only Php 500.
+Leading the pack is the Budget Checking Account, a non-interest earning account with a minimum initial deposit, and a maintaining balance of only Php 500.
 You can have 3 negotiations per month for free and then Php 20 per transaction thereafter.

 Best Rural Bank: One Network Bank (ONB).

 Most people shy away from rural banks due to issues of stability.
-The fear is not unfounded as BSP is becoming more aggressive in closing down low-performing rural banks in the country.
+The fear is not unfounded as BSP is becoming more aggressive in closing down low-performing rural banks in the country4.